KMN Psych Logo

 How do you evaluate if someone needs an IEP?

-In order to evaluate if someone needs an IEP, a comprehensive neuropsychological test is required.
+To evaluate if someone needs an IEP, a comprehensive neuropsychological test is required.
 The goal of testing for IEP is to provide a proper diagnosis and treatment plan that can be implemented in an academic setting.
-In many cases, difficulty at school can be the first indicator of a need for IEP testing — and that includes social or behavioral issues, mental health conditions, learning challenges or physical disabilities.
+In many cases, difficulty at school can be the first indicator of a need for IEP testing — and that includes social or behavioral issues, mental health conditions, learning challenges, or physical disabilities.

 If you suspect that you or your child may need an IEP, it's essential to initiate the process by contacting your child's school or educational institution.